ai-index-hai-stanford/AI-Index-2020/DATASETS/Technical Performance/ReadMe.md

-Our data collection is inspired from people hard work in maintaining the valuable information to track progress humans in the field of Artificial intelligence.
-We got data from data archives, Github repositories, website, blogs, research paper publication and articles which compares their newly published models with the past created models and generates its performance metrics.
+Our data collection is inspired from the hard work of people maintaining data to track progress the Artificial intelligence.
+We curate data from data archives, Github repositories, website, blogs, research paper publication and articles which compares their newly published models with the past created models and generates its performance metrics.
-The data sources are Paperswithcode, nuScenes, MSCOCO, Kaggle and PASCAL VOC official site.
+The data sources include Paperswithcode, nuScenes, MSCOCO, Kaggle and PASCAL VOC official site.

 Hierarchy of domain and its related datasets:
 (Domain>Dataset – Link to the data source)